 We are committed to increasing the Health and Wellbeing of our customers and staff.
 Work continues on health-related practice development to enable our customers to lead healthier lives and increase our customer experience.
-In February 2021, we launched a Cycle to Work scheme for staff, and regularly promote access to our Employee Assistance Programme.
+In 2021, we launched our BeWell+ programme to promote healthier living for our staff.
+The programme uses Yammer to share good practice and ideas, and a steering group created to promote initiatives across the organisation.
+In 2021, we launched a Cycle to Work scheme for staff, and regularly promote access to our Employee Assistance Programme.
 Our portfolio of e-learning modules continues to increase to support staff and raise awareness of key health and wellbeing themes.
 We have laid the foundations for our People Strategy, which will be launched during 2021, and health and wellbeing will be a key theme.

 Our robust Health and Safety policies and procedures have been instrumental in managing the impact of Covid-19 to ensure a safe environment for customers and staff, and to meet legislative requirements.
-The procurement of additional PPE, particularly in the early stages of the pandemic, has been difficult and required a coordinated approach to the distribution of vital supplies from three central hubs with the organisation.

 The Health and Safety Committee comprised of staff, management and union appointed representatives is how we inform and consult staff about health and safety matters.
 The Committee met virtually during the year and has a wide remit to discuss any issue or concern that impact on health and safety and to identify or make recommendations for improvement.